monsur/replai-review/README.md

 ### Newsletter Prompt

-The AI prompt is stored in `newsletter_prompt.txt` for easy editing.
-This file controls:
+The AI prompt is stored in `newsletter_prompt.txt` and controls all aspects of generation:
 - Newsletter tone and style
-- Summary length (currently 3-7 sentences, 200 words max)
+- Summary length (3-7 sentences, 200 words max)
+- HTML structure for each game
+- Content formula (star player → game flow → context)
-- Output format (HTML structure)
+- Score format rules
-- Target audience focus
+- Writing style guidelines

-**To customize**: Simply edit `newsletter_prompt.txt` to change tone, length, or focus.
+**To customize**: Edit `newsletter_prompt.txt` to change any aspect of the newsletter.
 Changes take effect immediately on the next run.

 ## Week Calculation